wootfish/eli.sohl.com/drafts/wangs-attack.md

 The values of `a, b, c, d` come from previous states, so we can treat them as constant.
 This allows us to simplify the round functions somewhat.
 Let `N_1` and `N_2` denote consolidated constants for `r1` and `r2`, respectively.
-We can then rewrite our intermediate states in terms of these:
+We can then rewrite the formulae for our intermediate states like so:

 $$
 \begin{align}